solita/solita.github.com/_posts/2020-03-27-simulating-a-pandemic-with-elixir.md

 <img src="/img/simulating-pandemics-with-elixir/graph-2.png" alt="Line graph from 10000 nodes" />

-The death rate is roughly halved, which means about 500 additional persons get to live another day.
+The death rate is roughly halved, which means about 500 additional people get to live another day.

 Summary